 The Lasting Question

-Can someone offer valuable guidance on health and wellbeing while struggling with their own relational health?
-His commitment to therapy since adolescence—decades with the same therapist—suggests genuine commitment to growth.
-But the gap between his protocol-driven persona and the chaotic personal life revealed in 2024 shows how even the most systematic minds contain contradictions.
+Can someone offer valuable guidance on health and well-being while struggling with their own relational health?
+Thirty years of twice-weekly therapy suggests genuine commitment to growth.
+The 2024 scandal suggests the gap between understanding and integration remains wide.

 Investigators often understand things intellectually long before integrating them emotionally.
 The question is whether the integration eventually catches up.